emesc/react-complete-guide/notes.md

 persons was a constant then spliced but arrays & objects are referenced types so it's only holding a pointer, the element it was pointing to can be changed

 Spread operator
   - `const persons = this.state.persons.slice()`
     - #slice without args, simply copies the persons array or better yet:
   - `const persons = [...this.state.persons]`
     - spread operator simply makes a new array out of the array you're spreading

+Pseudoselector
+  - in CSS, means a selector based on another selector as indicated by the :

+`npm install --save`
+  - also saves an entry in `package.json` so we also fix the version number and easily share our project